 While Myrtle, Angelia and Ben, were talking Henry pulled Michael to the side and hopefully out of everyone’s hearing.

 “Keep an eye on Angelia’s house guests, and make sure they don’t disappear, before I get to question them tomorrow,” he said.

 One look at his father’s face and Michael knew his dad was dead serious.

 “You aren’t making any sense and I don’t like where this conversation is heading, so why don‘t you just tell me what’s on your mind, dad.”
 Said Michael through clenched teeth.

 “I guess you’ll just have to wait until morning to find out.”
 Said Henry, as Myrtle shooed him out the door and closed it firmly behind them.

 Mary stood as if rooted to the same spot she’d stood in for almost a half hour.
 Going to her Michael pulled her close.
 Turning to his aunt he said, “Okay, what in the name of all that’s sane, is going on here?”

 “Tomorrow is soon enough to answer all of your questions,” she said, stifling a yawn.
 “Right now I need time to rest and digest everything that’s happened, before discussing it with anyone.”

-Drained and bewildered by the night’s events, she said her good nights and went to bed.
-Years ago, Mary had learned to ignore most of the pain inflicted on her and exhausted from the day’s events, she had no trouble falling asleep.
+Drained and bewildered by the night’s events, she had said her good nights and gone to bed.
+Years ago, Mary had learned to ignore most of the pain inflicted on her and exhausted from the day’s events, she had had no trouble falling asleep.